Georgiana Mary Colville1

 M, #130952, b.
 10 April 1818, d.
 25 May 1894

-Sir John Charles Rogers, 9th Bt. was born on 10 April 1818.2 He was the son of Sir Frederick Leman Rogers, 7th Bt. and Sophia Deare.1 He was baptised on 18 June 1818 at St. Marylebone Church, Marylebone, London, England.2 He died on 25 May 1894 at age 76 at Blachford, Cornwood, Devon, England, accidentally drowned in the lake, unmarried.1,2 He was buried at Cornwood, Devon, England.2 His will was probated, at £38,084 gross and £23,962 net.2
+Sir John Charles Rogers, 9th Bt. was born on 10 April 1818.2 He was the son of Sir Frederick Leman Rogers, 7th Bt. and Sophia Deare.1 He was baptised on 18 June 1818 at St. Marylebone Church, Marylebone Road, Marylebone, London, EnglandG.2 He died on 25 May 1894 at age 76 at Blachford, Cornwood, Devon, EnglandG, accidentally drowned in the lake, unmarried.1,2 He was buried at Cornwood, Devon, EnglandG.2 His will was proven (by probate), at £38,084 gross and £23,962 net.2

 Citations